This document provides an overview of querying data in BigQuery.

 BigQuery also offers batch queries.
 BigQuery queues each batch query on your behalf and starts the query as soon as idle resources are available, usually within a few minutes.

-You can run interactive and batch queries using:
+You can run interactive and batch queries by using the:

 Saving and sharing queries